mtov/engsoftmoderna/en/chapter1.md

 The assurance of software quality can be achieved via several strategies.
 Firstly, **metrics** can be used to track the development process, including source code metrics and process metrics.
-Code metric examples include the number of lines in a program, with provides an indication of its size.
+Code metric examples include the number of lines in a program, which provides an indication of its size.
 Process metrics include, for example, the number of bugs reported by end-users over a specific period.